aksommerville/fullmoon4/README.md

 - - [ ] Sprite controller, tilesheet.
 - - [ ] No unused resources.
 - - [ ] Image dimensions and colorspace.
-- [ ] Able to skip thru left wall in the Seven-Circles zone, with cheese+broom.
+- [x] Able to skip thru left wall in the Seven-Circles zone, with cheese+broom.
 Limit velocity.
-- - [ ] Devise some kind of assurance that final velocity is never more than 0.5 m/frame, whatever a frame is.
+- - [x] Devise some kind of assurance that final velocity is never more than 0.5 m/frame, whatever a frame is.
+- [ ] Resume broom over hole.
+Rejects due to "action in progress".
+Can we let it thru?

 ### March